filthyrake/astro-gcal/README.md

 Current Status: NOT FULLY WORKING - still in development

-Currently we are successfully querying the astrospheric API for the forecast and writing the date/time ranges that meet our predefined requirements to DynamoDB.
+Currently we are successfully querying the astrospheric API for the forecast and writing the date/time ranges that meet our predefined requirements to DynamoDB.  getForecast.py is now functionally complete.

 TO-DO:
 * Test code for new/old comparison and calendar event changes